 UBC is committed to equal opportunity in education for all students including those with documented physical or learning disabilities.
-If you believe you fall in this category, please visit this website (http://www.students.ubc.ca/access/disability-services/support-students/exam-accommodations/) to take the necessary steps to ensure that you have every opportunity that you deserve to excel here at UBC.
+If you believe you fall in this category, please visit this website to take the necessary steps to ensure that you have every opportunity that you deserve to excel here at UBC.